clgtIO/autobundle/README.md

 # Autobundle

-Automatic pack your dependency in a bundle, powered by esbuild
+Automatic pack your dependency in a bundle, publish it to NPM, powered by esbuild and ncc.

 ## Story
 Have you ever care about which modules that your app included,